swlee052/zoom-clone/README.md

-Zoom clone using NodeJS, WebRTC, and WebSockets
+Zoom clone using NodeJS and WebRTC